kubernetes/enhancements/keps/sig-network/2104-kube-proxy-lib/README.md

 - Exemplify the use of such a repository in a mock proxy implementation which uses the library to process and log changes in the Kubernetes networking state.
 - Define a policy around versioning and releasing of "kube-proxy-lib".
 - Create a CI system that runs in test-grid which tests kube-proxy-lib compatibility with the latest Kubernetes releases continuously, and which can be used to inform API changes for regressions that break "kube-proxy-lib".
-- Enable the eventual *replacement* of the k/k/pkg/proxy serviceChangeTracker and endpointsChangeTracker related caching structures inside of in-tree kube proxy with this generic library, as a way to make legacy bugs easier to fix in the future (such as https://github.com/kubernetes/kubernetes/issues/112604).
+- Enable the eventual *replacement* of the k/k/pkg/proxy `serviceChangeTracker` and `endpointsChangeTracker` related caching structures inside of in-tree kube proxy with this generic library, as a way to make legacy bugs easier to fix in the future (such as https://github.com/kubernetes/kubernetes/issues/112604), and write down the high level plan for this replacement in this KEP.

 ### Non-Goals